Llangunllo Through The Seasons

 There is also a strong community spirit, uncommonly so in this day and age, and there are quite a number of local clubs and organizations.
 Also, the people of the Llangunllo area are quite prepared to band together for the common good – or just for fun.
 For example, it is not unusual to see a party of volunteers in the churchyard cutting the grass amongst the tombstones or perhaps getting together down the village hall for a games evening or at the pub for a pint of real ale.

 One would probably not describe the Llangunllo as a “Chocolate Box” type village.
 It’s pretty old alright, many houses date from the 1700s, or earlier, but they are not the typical thatched Tudors one sees on postcards.
 Llangunllo is a working village, the houses are stone, the walls are two feet thick and the roofs are slate.
 The buildings have been standing for hundreds of years and likely will be for hundreds more.
 Of course, every era has left its architectural stamp, for example, you can see where the Victorians have been.
 As with most old places, the buildings of the village are scattered about in random shapes and orientations as people over the years built whatever they needed with whatever they had to hand wherever they felt like doing so.

 The countryside around Llangunllo is some of the most beautiful you’ll ever be likely to see.
 The rolling green hills are partly forested and the remainder is given over to fields in a patchwork quilt of farms and hedges.
 It is a superb walking country and one path, Glyndwr’s Way, runs right through the centre of the village.

 Llangunllo – we think it’s a great place to live.

 Stay Up To Date.
 Subscribe Now

-A new video has been added to Youtube from 2018 of the Housemartins preparing to leave Llangunllo for their long journey to the African continent.
+A new video has been added to Youtube from 2022 of the Queen’s Platinum Jubilee as celebrated by the community of Llangunllo.
 It was filmed by Debbie Jones.